nikumar1206/daily_projects/w7d2/music_app_solution/README.md

 - We want them to know HOW to use the `debugger` in rails.
 Show them examples of how to debugger controller actions and such.
     - Emphasize where they should put `debugger`s
     - For example, if the user isn't saving, you should drop a debugger in the `if/else` statements so you can see the errors with `@<resource>.errors.full_messages`.
-- Reinforce to them that Rails Olympics does not count and they will not be tested on AR Quering for A04.
+- Reinforce to them that Rails Olympics does not count and they will not be tested on AR Querying for A04.
 - A04 is released tonight and they should take a look at it.